-Among other things, the students were able to discover the stories of the voyageurs, the Métis and First Nations, attend concerts, visit the Museum for Human Rights, skate on the river, and soak up the atmosphere of Voyageur Park with its ice sculptures and traditional food.
-This was a golden opportunity for SFU’s delegation to enjoy an authentic Francophone experience in Western Canada and to create lasting bonds with the broader French-Canadian community.
+Among other things, the students are able to discover the stories of the voyageurs, the Métis and First Nations, attend concerts, visit the Museum for Human Rights, skate on the river, and soak up the atmosphere of Voyageur Park with its ice sculptures and traditional food.
+This is a golden opportunity for SFU’s delegation to enjoy an authentic Francophone experience in Western Canada and to create lasting bonds with the broader French-Canadian community.

 Created in 1970, the Festival du Voyageur is the largest Francophone winter festival in Western Canada.
 Located in St. Boniface, Winnipeg's French quarter, it welcomes over 100,000 visitors each year.